-One of the city passes we recommend is called the Paris ComboPass.
+In this article we review one of the city passes we recommend, the Paris ComboPass.

-There are two versions of this all-inclusive pass, and they'll make your trip to Paris a breeze.
-They combine the best of the Paris city passes.
+There are two versions of this all-inclusive pass, and they'll make your trip to Paris much easier and, we think, more fun.

-You certainly will save money with these city passes, but just as important, you'll save time.
-With your pass you won't have to stop to buy Metro tickets and – this is the best feature – you'll be able to breeze past the ticket lines at museums.
+You certainly will save money with these city passes, but just as important to us, you'll save time.
+With your pass you won't have to stop to buy Metro tickets and – here's the best feature – you'll be able to breeze past the ticket lines at museums.
 Your time in Paris is precious, don't spend it standing in line!